ScottLogic/blog/_posts/2024-10-28-an-introduction-into-karate-test-automation.markdown

 # Introduction
-Karate is an automation framework designed to make automation testing easy, super readable and more reliable than other offerings in the open source space - don't even ask me how many times I've been bitten by Selenium's reluctance to play nice with UI elements or been snowed under trying to get my head around a complex multi-util, multi file test scenario.
+Karate is an automation framework designed to make automation testing easy, super readable and more reliable than other offerings in the open source space - don't even ask me how many times I've been bitten by Selenium's reluctance to play nice with UI elements or been snowed under trying to get my head around a complex multi-util, multi-file test scenario.

 Karate is essentially a Gherkin-like programming language, with the ability to use Java & JavaScript almost seamlessly in order to handle more complex and unique functionality should you require it.
 It's primarily an API Automation